 It all started with our search for a new dog.
-When we mentioned Border Collies on our Twitter and Facebook accounts on January 7th, 2012 one of our friends saw our post and sent us a direct message on Facebook.
-The message gave us a number to call for a woman named Melissa who knew of a Border Collie and other dog who have been living at a park for some time.
-When I spoke to Melissa on the morning of January 8th, I found out that these two dogs have been living at Pierson Park for at least three weeks.
-People have been feeding them but no one had been able to catch them.
+When we mentioned Border Collies on our Twitter and Facebook accounts on January 7th, 2012 one of our friends saw our post and sent us a direct message.
+The message gave us a number to call for a woman named Melissa who knew of a Border Collie mix and another dog who had been living at a park for some time.
+When I spoke to Melissa on the morning of January 8th, I found out that these two dogs had been living at Pierson Park for at least three weeks.
+People had been feeding them but no one had been able to catch them.

 That same morning, my husband and I drove 45 minutes to the park and spent about 2-3 hours with little success.
 Both dogs would come up to us and let us pet them and give them food, but both would immediately leave the moment we pulled out a leash.

 I couldn’t sleep that night because all I could think about was that poor Border Collie out there in the night all alone and without his other dog friend.
-So after I attended a meeting for a dog event, I went to Pierson Park to try to catch the Border Collie.
+So the next day after I attended a meeting for a dog event, I went to Pierson Park to try to catch the Border Collie mix.

-While someone else is caring for the Chow/Lab mix and working on getting him a new home, after talking to my husband we decided to keep the Border Collie for ourselves.
+Someone else is caring for the Chow/Lab mix and working on getting him a new home.
+After talking to my husband we decided to keep the Border Collie for ourselves.
 We named him Pierson after Pierson Park where he and the other dog had been living.

 I took Pierson home and introduced him to Maya.
 The meeting went well so I took Pierson to Pawsh Wash get a bath.
 After the bath, I took him to the vet for his shots.
 Then after that, I brought him home again.